uhppoted/uhppoted-wiegand/README.md

 Breadboard layout around?
 And how many wires must be trim'd and cut
 Before it's all tidy 'n neat?
-And how many times will the LEDs be
+Oh, how many times will the LEDs be
 Completely the wrong way around?
 The answer, my friend
 Is blowing in the wind...
 The answer is blowin' in the wind!_

-_And how many years must a bug exist
+_Oh, how many years can a bug lurk and hide
 Before it comes to the fore?
 And how many years can some people exist
 Happily ignorant of circuitry
-And how many times must a man type ===
+Oh, how many times must a man type ===
 Before val is really truthy?
 The answer, my friend
 Is blowing in the wind...
 The answer is blowin' in the wind!_

-_Oh, and how many times must a man hook up
+_Oh how many times can a man hook up
 VSS straight to the GND?
 And recalculate the series resistance
 So that the relays don't fry?